 What if our team declines the valuation?

-The item is posted back to your Grantham shop by free tracked and insured return.
+The item is posted back to your Grantham shop by free tracked and signed-for return.
 There is no charge and no obligation to accept.

 How and when does the charity receive payment?